 If you change how you want to pay any applicable fees while your application is being processed please email your processing team.

 With some of our mortgages, you may have to pay a product fee.
 This will be shown in the key mortgage information on each of our product pages.
 You can choose to pay this fee upfront or if it’s affordable, you can add it to your loan.
-If you are adding the fee to your loan the maximum loan we have calculated must be enough to cover both the loan and the product fee, and you will pay interest on the product fee at the same rate as the rest of your loan.
+If you are adding the fee to your loan, the maximum loan we have calculated must be enough to cover both the loan and the product fee, and you will pay interest on the product fee at the same rate as the rest of your loan.

 A valuation fee may also be payable on selected products which must be paid before we can instruct this for you.
 If the valuation has already taken place, this fee is non-refundable even if your mortgage does not complete.